Klipper3d/klipper/docs/Installation.md

 "/tmp/printer".
 Then click "Save".

 Enter the Settings tab again and under "Serial Connection" change the "Serial Port" setting to "/tmp/printer".
-Unselect the "Not only cancel ongoing prints but also disconnect..." checkbox.
+Navigate to the "Behavior" sub-tab and select the "Cancel any ongoing prints but stay connected to the printer" option.
 Click "Save".

 From the main page, under the "Connection" section (at the top left of the page) make sure the "Serial Port" is set to "/tmp/printer" and